indirectDirectEnumeration69/Crisper/README.md

 - Organising into payloads for specific use cases operating systems , web browsers , specific enviroments.

-- Creating Branches for experimentation.
+- Creating branches for experimentation.
 - My other project ideas and repos will be integrated into this project.
 - Need to start mapping control flow.
 - polished threads handling user input , adding server commands.